Teesdale Moorland Biomass Project – Gaining value from moorland biomass: novel uses for heather and other upland crops

 Heather-based compost is also a strong candidate to replace peat growing mediums. .
 With a ban of horticultural peat to retail consumers by 2024 and to professional growers by 2028 looming, this stands it in good stead as a high value, sustainable commodity.

 The project’s new objective is to trial different methods of composting to better understand what can be achieved and at what cost.
-By May 2024 it will conclude current composting trials, including:
+We have undertaken composting trials including:

 • Thermophilic composting: A slow, traditional process with other feedstocks added to achieve the right carbon: nitrogen balance.